pub struct Client {

 Fields§

-The entity component system.
 You probably don’t need to access this directly.
-Note that if you’re using a shared world (i.e. a swarm), this will contain all entities in all worlds.
+Note that if you’re using a shared world (i.e. a swarm), the ECS will contain all entities in all instances/dimensions.

 Implementations§